RichardSneyd/coding-kata-platform-frontend/README.md

 # Coding LMS Front-end

-A React front-end for the BNTA coding LMS.
+A React, Material UI front-end for a coding kata SaaS.
+The backend Java/Spring Boot repo can be found here: https://github.com/RichardSneyd/coding-kata-platform-backend

 # Use authService.parseJwt to get User Info